yangjasp/optimall/cran-comments.md

 # R CMD check results
-* There were no ERRORs, WARNINGs, or NOTEs.
+* There were no ERRORs, WARNINGs.
+* There are two NOTEs:
+    * New maintainer.
+Maintainer email address has been updated.
+    * On Fedora: Skipping checking HTML validation: no command 'tidy' found.

+The second note appears to be an issue specific to the Fedora test environment and out of my control ([link](https://github.com/r-hub/rhub/issues/548)).